thejjw/cache-killer-chrome-extension/README.md

      - **Exclude List**: Works on all sites except domains you specify
    - Click "Configure Domain List" to add/remove domains and patterns
    - **Advanced Cache Options** (click to expand):
-     - Enable "Periodic cache clearing" for automatic cache clearing
+     - Enable "Periodic cache clearing" for automatic force cache clearing
      - Enable "Clear all cache for wildcards" to change wildcard behavior
      - Manual "Clear Cache Now" button
      - **Expert Settings** (double-click to access): Configure cache clearing time ranges and reset all settings